-In using visual cues, you can use picture cards that are accurate in telling the step by step process required to pee in the toilet.
-You can also use actual photos you have taken, probably with the child’s capable sibling or even photos of your child affected by autism.
-Place these photos in the exact sequence on how your child should go about peeing or pooping.
+In using visual cues, you can use picture cards that are accurate in telling the step-by-step process required to pee in the toilet.
+You can also use actual photos you have taken, probably with the child’s capable sibling, or even photos of your child affected by autism.
+Place these photos in the exact sequence of how your child should go about peeing or pooping.
 Make sure you place it somewhere your child can easily see it, like at the back of the toilet door.

 In video modeling, you can record the sequence and then later on edit and add voice prompts such as “Pull down your pants” just as when the model in the video is doing so.
 It would be best if the model in the video is a child too.
 You can also use ready-made videos or cartoons available in the market; just make sure they use simple and precise actions and words.

 So what do you do when your child continuously refuses to be toilet trained?
-Give your child a rest and give yourself a rest, too.
+Give your child rest and give yourself a rest, too.
 Stop and try again after 2 or 3 weeks or even a month.
 Stressing your child and yourself will not do either of you any good.
-Just remember that potty training children with autism disability takes much longer than the typical child.
+Just remember that potty training children with autism disabilities take much longer than the typical child.

 No part of this article may be reproduced in any manner whatsoever without written permission except in the case of brief quotations embodied in critical articles and reviews.
 For information, contact Special Learning Inc., at: email@example.com